quinscape/automaton-js/tooling/next/snippets/declarative-api.md

 # Declarative API

 This is the reference for the declarative API parts of the library.
-See also [Using ]()
+See also [Background: GraphQL Injections](/explanation/injection).